We are not certified professionals. For more information about us please read our Disclaimer.

 Annual Portfolio Rebalancing

 The old plan was to rebalance our portfolio once a year in May.
 Today I’m thinking about the idea of rebalancing quarterly because of ongoing volatility in the market.
 I haven’t decided yet, but I’m leaning towards rebalancing as often as quarterly this year in order to take advantage of buying opportunities.
 I think it makes sense for us to give ourselves permission to rebalance more than once this year.
-However, we would stick to our rule that our allocation ratio must be at lease +/- 5% out of target in order to do any rebalancing since any moves in our portfolio are intended as corrections to our equity to bond ratio, not just an opportunity to try and play the market.
+However, we would stick to our rule that our allocation ratio must be at least +/- 5% out of target in order to do any rebalancing since any moves in our portfolio are intended as corrections to our equity to bond ratio, not just an opportunity to try and play the market.

 If we receive new or extra cash (such as dividends, stimulus checks, side hustle money, or inheritance) we will review our overall investment objectives and determine the best place for that cash given our overall goals.
 We would consider whether we need to top up our cash reserves for expense purposes.
 We would also consider whether we should invest in our brokerage account and if so, decide whether we want to invest a lump sum or dollar cost average.
 And lastly, we would consider other investment options for that cash such as real estate or starting a business.